-Figure 1 provides data to show that majority of the libraries that have adopted the KOHA software commenced the retrospective conversion of their bibliographic data more than three years ago.
-(10 of the responding libraries are in this category).
-Two of the libraries started the project exactly three years ago while six libraries commenced the retrospective conversion two years ago.
-The remaining two of the responding libraries indicated that their project started a year ago.
+Figure 1 provides data to show that majority of libraries that have adopted KOHA began the retrospective conversion of their bibliographic data more than three years ago.
+Ten of the responding libraries are in this category.
+Two of the libraries started the project exactly three years ago while six libraries began the retrospective conversion two years ago.
+The remaining two responding libraries indicated that their project started a year ago.